-The game was originally crowdfunded on Kickstarter with illustrations by Beth Sobel of Flatout Games.
-This was extremely successful and ultimately called the publishers Alderac Entertainment Group and Ravensburger into action.
-Calico is also available in German in this country, whereby this applies primarily to the instructions, which are not particularly complicated anyway - otherwise the board game is language-neutral.
-There are many beautiful details - from the colorful button tokens to different cats to the multi-layered puzzle boards.
+The game was originally crowdfunded with illustrations by Beth Sobel from Flatout Games Kickstarter.
+This was extremely successful and ultimately brought the publishers Alderac Entertainment Group and Ravensburger onto the scene.
+Calico is also available in German in this country, although this primarily applies to the instructions, which are not particularly complicated anyway - otherwise the board game is language-neutral.
+There are many beautiful details included - from the colorful button tokens to various cats to the multi-layered laying boards.

 The theme and gameplay go together perfectly, and the board game is also a great solo player title.